citp/privacy-policy-historical/z/zu/zuo/zuora.com.md

 You can opt out of receiving our newsletter or marketing emails by following the instructions at the bottom of each communication or at any time by e-mailing [support@zuora.com](mailto:support@zuora.com).

+**Security**

+The security of your personal information is important to us.
+We follow generally accepted standards to protect the personal information submitted to us, both during transmission and once it is received.
+If you have any questions about the security of your personal information, you can contact us at [legal@zuora.com](mailto:legal@zuora.com).

 **Data Retention**

-We will retain your information for as long as your account is active or as needed to provide you services.
-We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
+We will retain your information for as long as needed to provide you services and fulfill the purposes described in this Statement.
+We will retain and use your information as required or permitted by applicable law, including to comply with our legal or business record keeping obligations, resolve disputes, and enforce our agreements.

 **EU-U.S. & Swiss- US Privacy Shield**